Puppets (TV series): Legal controversies

 The show's producing team was involved in several legal controversies.
 Viktor Shenderovich, a satirist and a writer for the show, has claimed that an unnamed top government official required NTV to exclude the puppet of Putin from the show.
-Accordingly, in the following episode, called "Ten Commandments", the puppet of Putin was replaced with a cloud covering the top of a mountain and a burning bush.
+Accordingly, in the following episode, called "Ten Commandments", the puppet was replaced with a cloud covering the top of a mountain and a burning bush.